 There are ongoing attacks against Iraqi Security Forces, particularly check-points, police stations and recruiting centres.
 Terrorists have also targeted public transport, markets, mosques, churches, schools, universities, funerals, religious gatherings, foreign embassies and other civilian infrastructure.
 Critical infrastructure, including Baghdad International Airport (BIAP), continues to be a target.
 Since January 2014 there have been several attacks on BIAP.

 Terrorists have mounted attacks during significant religious events, including Ramadan, Ashura and Arba'een.
 There have been a number of recent mass casualty attacks on sites and ceremonies associated with religious pilgrimages.

-Security restrictions, including curfews, can be tightened at short notice.
-You should monitor the media for information about any changes to curfews.
+Security restrictions, including curfews, may change at short notice.
+You should monitor the media and local information sources for information about any changes to local curfews.